LGBTQ Couples Counseling

 We believe that the world is a better place when we can all feel comfortable with who we are.
 We are passionate about providing a well-informed, affirming and positive environment for our LGBTQIA+ clients.
 We understand that you may have experienced discrimination, lack of awareness, stigma, and prejudices, and we want you to feel welcomed and safe here.

 We care deeply about providing safe and affirming LGBT counseling for couples.
-Our therapists are welcoming and affirming to people on the LGBTQIA+ spectrum (lesbian, gay, bisexual, transgender, queer, intersex, asexual), including non-binary identities.
+Our therapists are welcoming and affirming to people on the LGBTQIA+ spectrum (lesbian, gay, bisexual, transgender, queer, intersex, asexual), including gender non-conforming and non-binary identities.

 Whatever you need, we want to provide the most affirming and best therapy experience for your needs and focus.
-We understand that opening up in a therapeutic setting may be scary at first, and that you may have had negative experiences of seeking help.
+We understand that opening up in any setting is scary–especially for LGBTQ folks who don’t always know who is safe to be vulnerable around.
+We know you may have had negative experiences seeking help in the past.